julia-actions/cache/README.md

 [90 days which can be increased in private repos to up to 400 days](https://docs.github.com/en/organizations/managing-organization-settings/configuring-the-retention-period-for-github-actions-artifacts-and-logs-in-your-organization)

 > [!NOTE]
-> To allow deletion of caches you will likely need to grant the following to the default
+> To allow deletion of caches you will likely need to [grant the following permissions](https://docs.github.com/en/actions/using-jobs/assigning-permissions-to-jobs)
-> `GITHUB_TOKEN` by adding this to your yml:
+> to the `GITHUB_TOKEN` by adding this to your GitHub actions workflow:
 > ```yaml
 > permissions:
 >   actions: write